dentarg/auth0-blog/_posts/2017-11-17-redux-in-action.markdown

 - 2017-11-16-spring-5-embedded-tomcat-8-gradle-tutorial
 ---

 **TL;DR:** Actually, the idea is to create an article that is not too long at all (TL;DR stands for _Too Long; Didn't Read_ 😊).
-However, to summarize in a few words, the idea here is to show through practical, short examples how Redux works and what are its main concepts.
+However, to summarize in a few words, the idea here is to show through practical, short examples how Redux works and what are its main pieces.
 To find the final code that we are going to create in this article, please check [this GitHub repository](https://github.com/auth0-blog/redux-in-action).

 ## What is Redux